sharat87/prestige/README.markdown

 > Under all the abstractions, it's just stardust interacting with text.

-This is a *powerful*, *text-based*, *in-browser*, HTTP client app that I wanted for myself.
+This is a *powerful*, *text-based*, *in-browser*, HTTP client app geared towards web developers and API testing professionals.

 Check out the [User Guide](https://prestigemad.com/docs) to learn how Prestige can be a powerful addition to your toolset.

 [Discuss on Hacker News](https://news.ycombinator.com/item?id=27412445).
 Join us on [Discord](https://discord.gg/6tc9fMmYRW).

 ![Prestige light mode screenshot](https://github.com/sharat87/prestige/raw/master/docs/content/img/screenshot-light.png#gh-light-mode-only)
 ![Prestige dark model screenshot](https://github.com/sharat87/prestige/raw/master/docs/content/img/screenshot-dark.png#gh-dark-mode-only)

-**Why is Prestige labeled as Beta Software?**: Gaps in documentation, insufficient test coverage, and potential for backwards-incompatible changes to the syntax.
+Prestige is a work-in-progress.
+Although it's stable enough to be my main API testing and development tool, there are edge cases and missing features that still need work.
+If you find any issue or have a suggestion, please [create an issue](https://github.com/sharat87/prestige/issues/new).

 ## Features